na-na-hi/renget/archive/pmdg_questions.md

 >What meat-related foods would you miss the most if you became an herbivorous Pokemon?
 >What plant-related foods would you miss the most if you became a carnivorous Pokemon?
 >Pokemon come in many sizes.
 What scale do they use for buildings and other structures?
 Do they scale the buildings to smaller Pokemon (which are more common), with the downside being that big Pokemon can't fit?
 Or do they make oversized buildings to try and accommodate all Pokemon?
->Do Ice-types enjoy cold food?
-Do they ever get brain freeze?
 >Do Fire-types enjoy spicy food?
 Do they have a higher tolerance for it?
 >Do you think most towns have their own school, like Serene Village does?
 Are there any full-on universities for advanced studies, or just basic schoolhouses that teach the basics?
 >How would native Pokemon react if you told them their whole world was just a video game?
 And would you choose to tell them that in the first place, or keep it a secret?